Cincinnati Root Canal Therapy from Top Dentists

 The Root Canal Procedure at Beckham Square

-The root canal procedure involves cleaning the pulp from its chamber with very small instruments.
+The traditional root canal procedure involves cleaning the pulp from its chamber with very small instruments.
 After removing the pulp, the pulp chamber and the root canals are shaped to the required space so that a biocompatible material can fill the space.
 The material that is most often used is a rubber-like material called gutta-percha, which is positioned with an adhesive-like cement to ensure complete closure of the root canal.
 The opening is closed with a temporary filling, which will be removed so the tooth can be completely restored.

 Following the root canal, a restoration method will be placed on the tooth – possibly a crown or another type of protection.
 This protection will ensure that the tooth will be completely functional again.

 Contact Beckham Square Family Dental today for Root Canal procedures in Cincinnati

-If you are looking for a Cincinnati dentist who performs root canals and believe that you have a toothache that is severe and not responding to over-the-counter pain medicines, then you should call our office immediately at 513.489.7800.
+If you are looking for a Cincinnati dentist who performs root canals and have a toothache that is severe and not responding to over-the-counter pain medicines, then you should call our office immediately at 513.489.7800.
 We are your local emergency dentist, so we keep room in our appointment book for problems just like this.
 We can quickly diagnose the problem and see if you need a root canal.
-And if a root canal is required, we can perform it quickly to alleviate your pain and protect you from infection.
-In more complicated or progressive cases, our dentists may refer you to root canal specialist.
-If needed, use our contact form to schedule your root canal today.
+And if a root canal is required, we can perform the procedure in a short manner to alleviate your pain and protect you from infection.
+In more complicated or progressive cases, our dentists may refer you to a root canal specialist.
+Give us a call or use our contact form to schedule a consultation about your root canal today.